Guide

 How unused allowance is calculated

-Your unused allowance for each past year is the difference between that year's annual allowance and your total pension input amount (all contributions, including employer contributions, to all registered pension schemes) in that year.
+Your unused allowance for each past year is that year's annual allowance minus your total pension input amount.
+Total pension inputs include all contributions, employer and employee, to all registered schemes.

 Annual allowances for recent years:

-If you were a member of a pension scheme but contributed nothing in a past year, you carry forward the full allowance for that year.
-If you contributed some but not all of the allowance, only the unused portion carries forward.
+If you were a member but contributed nothing in a past year, the full allowance for that year carries forward.
+Contributed something but not everything?
+Only the unused portion carries.

 Important restriction: the MPAA

 Carry forward does not apply to the Money Purchase Annual Allowance (MPAA).
-If you have flexibly accessed a defined contribution pension (for example, started taking income from flexi-access drawdown), the MPAA of £10,000 applies to your money purchase contributions.
-You cannot use carry forward to exceed £10,000 for defined contribution schemes.
+If you have flexibly accessed a DC pension, such as taking income from flexi-access drawdown, the £10,000 MPAA applies to your money purchase contributions.
+You cannot use carry forward to exceed £10,000 for DC schemes.

-However, carry forward is available for defined benefit (final salary) pension accrual, even if the MPAA has been triggered.
-The alternative annual allowance for defined benefit inputs remains available alongside the MPAA.
-If you have any doubt whether the MPAA applies to you, check with your pension provider.
+But carry forward is available for defined benefit pension accrual, even if the MPAA has been triggered.
+The alternative annual allowance for DB inputs remains available alongside the MPAA.
+If you are unsure whether the MPAA applies to you, check with your pension provider.

 Worked example

-Sarah must have been a member of a registered pension scheme in each of the three carry forward years — in this case she was a member throughout, so she qualifies.
+Sarah was a member of a registered scheme in each carry forward year, so she qualifies.

 Calculate your pension tax relief

-Use our pension tax relief calculator to see how much relief you could receive on your contributions — at basic, higher or additional rate.
+See how much relief you could receive on your contributions at basic, higher or additional rate.

 Open the calculator